11 Brainy Things to Do In Woods Hole MA: From Beaches to Laboratories

 VISIT: Woods Hole Oceanographic Institution

-This former New England Church is packed with fascinating interactive displays.
-Start with the 7-minute video about the deep ocean floor, luminous creatures, hydrothermal vents – “the most extreme environment on our planet” at 400 degrees Celsius (752 Fahrenheit) – poisonous fluids, and a diversity of new life forms to rival the tropical rainforest.
+This former New England Church, now the Woods Hole Oceanographic Institute Discovery Center is packed with fascinating interactive displays.
+Learn about the deep ocean floor, luminous creatures, hydrothermal vents – “the most extreme environment on our planet” at 400 degrees Celsius (752 Fahrenheit) – poisonous fluids, and a diversity of new life forms to rival the tropical rainforest.

-Humans got their first look at these ocean-floor vents via the marine research vessel, Alvin.
+Humans got their first look at these ocean-floor vents via the marine research vessel, Alvin (the original which can be found on Woods Hole’s main street).
 Thanks to advances in submersible technologies, researchers found robust chemical-based sea life swarming 8,000 feet beneath the ocean surface.

 These discoveries in the late 1970s were no small thing.
 They upended long-held assumptions that all Earth-born life is created and sustained by the sun’s energy.

 This being a fun and highly interactive museum, visitors can sit in a crosscut prototype of Alvin.
-And there’s plenty more to do with other hands-on exhibits.
+There’s so much more to do with other hands-on exhibits.
+These include “Tagging A Blue Shark” and calling up a wildly colorful DNA sequence of various sea life in a downstairs dark room, where science comes alive on black walls and floors.
+Check website for dates and times open, free.

 VISIT: Woods Hole Science Aquarium